-Most students with foster care history receive grants to help them pay for college but the sufficiency of grants received varies by institution type.
-Although these grants usually cover the student’s tuition and fees at 2-year public institutions, they are not sufficient to cover tuition and fees at either public or private nonprofit 4-year institutions.
-Furthermore, a student’s unmet need is greater when you consider the full costs of attendance.
-Even in 2-year public institutions, the typical net price after grants and EFC is over $6,000 for students with foster care history.
-That gap between cost of attendance and grants received is even higher for higher cost institutions.
-Students with foster care history receive more in grants at these higher cost institutions but they do not keep pace with the cost of attendance.
-At 4-year public institutions, students with foster care history and students with low incomes but without foster care history have about $12,000 of their cost of attendance to cover after grants are applied.
-This net price is nearly tripled at 4-year nonprofit institutions
+Most students with foster care history receive grants to help them pay for college, but the sufficiency of grants received varies by institution type.
+Although these grants usually cover the student’s tuition and fees at two-year public institutions, they are not sufficient to cover tuition and fees at either public or private nonprofit four-year institutions.
+A student’s unmet need is even greater when the full costs of attendance are included.
+Even in two-year public institutions, the typical net price after grants and EFC is over $6,000 for students with foster care history.
+That gap between cost of attendance and grants received is even higher for higher-cost institutions.
+Students with foster care history receive more in grants at these higher-cost institutions, but they do not keep pace with the cost of attendance.
+At four-year public institutions, students with foster care history and students with low incomes but without foster care history have about $12,000 of their cost of attendance to cover after grants are applied.
+This net price is nearly tripled at four-year nonprofit institutions.

-Despite choosing less expensive schools, the cost of attendance for youth with foster care history may still be higher than their peers as they typically do not have the option of living with their parents while they attend school.
-Without the option of living with their parents, the cost of attendance for youth with foster care history is higher than their peers as they must pay for off-campus or on-campus housing.
+Despite choosing less expensive schools, the cost of attendance for youth with foster care history may still be higher than that of their peers, as they typically do not have the option of living with their parents while they attend school.
+Without the option of living with their parents, the cost of attendance for youth with foster care history is higher than that of their peers as they must pay for off-campus or on-campus housing.
 Two-year schools have much higher rates of students living at home.
-In 2015-16, about 51 percent of all students attending a public 2-year school lived with their parents compared to only 17 percent at a public 4-year school.
-Living at home makes the cost of attendance at public 2-year school much lower.
-However, most young people formerly in foster care do not have this option making 2-year schools less affordable to them.
+In 2015–16, about 51 percent of all students attending a public two-year school lived with their parents, compared with only 17 percent at a public four-year school.
+Living at home makes the cost of attendance at public two-year school much lower.
+However, most young people formerly in foster care do not have this option, making two-year schools less affordable to them (Baum, Johnson, and Lee 2022).

 Students with foster care history have more unmet need even when compared with students with low incomes and no foster care history.
-Despite having similarly low EFCs compared to students with foster care history students with low incomes but without foster care history have familial support to rely on.
+Despite having similarly low EFCs compared to students with foster care history, students with low incomes but without foster care history have familial support to rely on.
 Having family to live with, eat with, or go to with small financial issues can relieve the fiscal stress of attending college.

-Even at the lowest cost institutions, the net price for young people with foster care history is over 100 percent of their income.
-Students can work, but working, and especially working full time has been found to result in negative postsecondary outcomes for young people with foster care history (Courtney et al. 2007; Courtney et al. 2011; Okpych 2012).
+Even at the lowest-cost institutions, the net price for young people with foster care history is over 100 percent of their income.
+Students can work, but working—especially working full-time—has been found to result in negative postsecondary outcomes for young people with foster care history (Courtney et al. 2007; Courtney et al. 2011; Okpych 2012).

 Appendix A: Data and Methods

 Young people with foster care history need financial support to attain their educational goals.
 Are these young people getting the financial support they need for college?
-And how do their financial aid packages compare to their peers?
-To answer these questions, we used data from the National Center for Education Statistics, National Postsecondary Student Aid Study-Administrative Collection: 2018, Undergraduates (NPSAS-AC) (Siegel.
-Ramirez, & Johnson, 2021).
+And how do their financial aid packages compare to those of their peers?
+To answer these questions, we used data from the National Center for Education Statistics, National Postsecondary Student Aid Study-Administrative Collection: 2018, Undergraduates (NPSAS:18-AC) (Siegel, Ramirez, and Johnson, 2021).